RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/LEV.md

     -   why it matters for day-to-day prioritization
     -   how to apply it alongside EPSS and KEV

-    :technologist: [Source Code] will be provided for LEV.
-Instead of making invalid assumptions to optimize the computation for LEV2 (handling "EPSS scores as covering only a single day by dividing them by 30": $P_1 \approx P_{30}/30$), it will use the correct algorithm but optimize with concurrent processing.
+    :technologist: [Source Code](https://github.com/RiskBasedPrioritization/LEV/) is a clean-room implementation of the LEV source code i.e. from the whitepaper only.
+It is not associated with the LEV paper authors.

 ## What is LEV?